The 7th edition of the Art and Olfaction Awards will take place on May 14, 2020 at the Cicada Club in Los Angeles, CA.

 CHANGES TO THE SADAKICHI AWARD FOR EXPERIMENTAL WORK WITH SCENT

-+ We will limit the Sadakichi Award judging pool to 3 judges.
++ We will limit the Sadakichi Award judging pool to between 3 and 5 judges.

-+ Each year, we will keep two judges from the previous year and bring in one new judge from the community, or from our roster of past judges.
++ Each year, we will keep two judges from the previous year and bring in new judges from the community, or from our roster of past judges.

 + Nothing changes for the Sadakichi Award judging process.

 Our submission categories and discretionary awards remain the same.

 For brands that are owned or co-owned by the perfumer, who initiated and created the submission's formula in-house, released under the brand's name.